RiverApril/Underneath/readme.md

 -r  Run after successful build

 -s  Compile using SDL2 Graphics instead of Curses
--S  Compile with the SDL2 Mixer Audio Library (no audio by default)
+-m  Compile with the SDL2 Mixer Audio Library (no audio by default)

 -a  Compile all sources (it defaults to only ones that have changed) -i  Don't check included headers (makes compiling faster, but doesn't recompile cpp files if only included headers were modified)